Hywan/mnt.io/content/articles/2021-10-04-i-leave-wasmer/index.md

 [@mnt_io](https://twitter.com/mnt_io),
 [ivan-enderlin](https://www.linkedin.com/in/ivan-enderlin/) (LinkedIn).

-## From nothing to pure awesomeness
+## From Nothing to Pure Awesomeness

 I've joined the Wasmer company at its early beginning, in March 2019.
 The company was 3 months old.
 My initial role was to write and to